Keyboard shortcuts

 [[binary]]

 Declares a named binary that steps can reference as ${binary.<name>}.
-Exactly one source field is required.
+Exactly one source field is required (or mode can be set explicitly).

 KeyTypeDescription